 Flexible PCB Board

 Unlike rigid PCBs, flexible printed circuit boards are made of materials that can bend easily, but they tend to be more expensive to manufacture.
 Flexible PCB boards have many advantages, the most prominent being their flexibility.
 They can be folded over edges or corners, while, due to their flexibility, a single flexible PCB can cover areas that might require multiple rigid PCBs.
-Flexible PCBs can also be used in harsh environments, and they can be designed to be waterproof, shockproof, and corrosion-resistant.
 In addition, flexible PCBs require less assembly space and are suitable for applications where weight and space are important.

 Rigid-flex circuits combine the advantages of rigid PCBs and flexible PCBs, and are implemented by connecting multiple layers of flexible PCBs to rigid PCB layers.
 Compared to rigid or flex boards, rigid-flex boards have fewer electronic components and do not require connectors, headers and contact crimps, resulting in a smaller overall PCB size and package weight.
-Flexible rigid PCBs are commonly used in applications such as mobile phones, digital cameras, and pacemakers.
+You’ll often find flexible rigid PCBs in things like mobile phones, digital cameras, and pacemakers.

 Aluminum-Backed PCB Board